 applied research addressing preservation and access issues concerning humanities collections.

-In the last five competitions the Preservation and Access Research and Development program received an average of eighteen applications per year.
-The program made an average of four awards per year, for a funding ratio of 22 percent.
+In the last five competitions the Research and Development program received an average of nineeen applications per year.
+The program made an average of five awards per year, for a funding ratio of 26 percent.

 The number of applications to an NEH grant program can vary widely from year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org.